Have you heard? There’s a way to fundraise on Instagram.

 If you have a social cause you care about and are aged 18 or over, Instagram’s fundraising feature could be perfect for your business.

 Here’s how to get started:

 TIP: Treat your description as an Instagram caption — don’t rush it.
-It is an opportunity to tell your story, the cause’s importance, why you’re passionate about it, and to encourage donations.
+It's an opportunity to tell your story, the cause’s importance, why you’re passionate about it, and encourage donations.

-Once your fundraiser is live, you can promote it across your social channels.
+Once your fundraiser is live, don't forget to promote it across your social channels.